Larkhall, Bath: Description

 Many parts of Larkhall have good views up to Solsbury Hill, the Iron Age hill fort made famous by Peter Gabriel.

 In 2015, the Sunday Times described Larkhall as a 'trendy urban village'.

-Larkhall is a village 1.2 miles from the centre of Bath with local shops including Goodies Deli, Larkhall Butchers, the Beaufort Bookshop, Larkhall Farm Shop, a dentist, Leak gift shop, a pharmacy, a pet shop, a hairdressers, Larkhall Deli Cafe, Ma Cuisine, Thali Curry House, two garages and a Chinese take-away.
+Larkhall is a residential district 1.2 miles from the centre of Bath with local shops including Goodies Deli, Larkhall Butchers, the Beaufort Bookshop, Larkhall Farm Shop, a dentist, Leak gift shop, a pharmacy, a pet shop, a hairdressers, Larkhall Deli Cafe, Ma Cuisine, Thali Curry House, two garages and a Chinese take-away.
 There are three pubs, The Rose and Crown, The Larkhall Inn and the Bladud's Head.
 Other amenities include Bath Artist Printmakers artist co-operative and The Rondo Theatre.
 Larkhall Square is at the centre of the shopping area.
 The local church is St Saviour's Church.

 Every year, since 2009, Larkhall has hosted the Larkhall Festival with abundant games, food, raffles and stalls.
 The festival's main venue is the New Oriel Hall but the Rose & Crown and Larkhall Inn pubs, Leak Gift shop, Alice Park and St. Mark's School also join in.